Mayukhdeb/blog/content/post/2020-05-24-GSOC_post_may_31.md

 +++

 Week 3 started off with some more improvements to the "skeletonization process", but soon took a turn towards data analysis.
-I Downloaded some videos from the movement database to the runtime and saved CSV files containing the distances between the head and tail of the worm in form of a time-series.
+I downloaded some videos from the movement database to the runtime and saved CSV files containing the distances between the head and tail of the worm in form of a time-series.

  {{< figure src="/post/images/may_31/head_tail_time_series_data.png" width="100%">}}